fabaindaiz/spellsolver/README.md

 WordValidate successfully initialized (elapsed time: 25.05 seconds)
 ```

-- #### Inside the docs folder, you will find some documents that detail the operation of spellsolver, as well as notes on how the algorithm is implemented and its limitations.
+- #### Inside the docs folder, you will find some documents that detail the operation of spellsolver, as well as notes on how the algorithm is implemented.

 ### Requirements